 How to locate a specific setting on iPhone or iPad

-Step 1: Open Settings on your iPhone, iPod touch or iPad with iOS 9 or later.
+Step 1: Open Settings on your iPhone, iPod touch or iPad.

 Step 2: Navigate your way back to the top menu with Airplane Mode, Wi-Fi, Bluetooth and Cellular as the first items.
 Now scroll to the top and pull down to reveal the hidden search field.